brianisbrilliant/brianisbrilliant.github.io/media-log.md

 #### 23rd
 Listened to Daniel Rossen, his solo stuff is good.
 Played "A Short Hike" without knowing that it's related to Lil Gator Game.
 I think it may be the same mountain.
 That was a pleasant surprise.
 I always feel close to tears when I play, there's something so sweet about those games.
 Everyone is weird and kind to each other.
 I wish my interactions felt as fearless.

+### February

+#### 6th
+I've been listening to a lot of Aurora, which is new for me.
+Playing a lot of Minecraft this week with my son, we bought it on the switch.
+Watching Gilmore Girls again during dinner time.
+Watching Adventure Time again during the early morning.